Frequently Asked Questions About the Brazilian Bikini Wax

 DOES IT HURT?

 Listen girls, the truth hurts.
 Of course ripping hair out of follicles isn’t going to be an utterly comfortable experience.
 However, in the hands of an experienced esthetician the process is only minorly painful.
-It helps if your esthetician has prolonged experience with hair removal, especially with Brazilian Bikini Waxes.
+It helps if your esthetician has extensive experience with hair removal, especially with Brazilian Bikini Waxes.
 Make sure she holds your skin taught.
 She may even ask you for help.
-Danger signs are if your skin tears or becomes bruised.
 You might not want to wax four (4) days before, or four (4) days after your menstrual cycle.
 You will find it is a little more painful on these days.
-It is also more uncomfortable if you are overly tired or are feeling a little under the weather.
-It’s not that we can’t perform a Brazilian Bikini Wax on these days; it’s just a little less comfortable for you.
+On those days, we recommend popping an Advil or two twenty minutes before your appointment.
+Brazilians can also be more uncomfortable if you are overly tired or are feeling a little under the weather.
+It’s still fine to get a Brazilian Bikini Wax on these days but it may be a little less comfortable for you.
 If you do decide to wax during your menstrual cycle, please arrive to your appointment squeaky clean with a new tampon.
 Whatever you have heard about the pain factor involved in Brazilian Bikini Waxing, forget about it!
 It’s really not that bad.
 And always remember: we are not here to force you to do anything you don’t want to do.
 If you feel like you can’t handle it, tell your esthetician to stop or at least give you a break.
 It is your prerogative and your body!!
 For more information on prepping for a wax, see »»How to Prepare.